 Other historical notes include the dedication of Mrs Ada Puddephatt who lived in nearby Parsonage Lane and made cricket teas at weekends from 1925 to 1955.
 Unfortunately the club has never managed to find a suitable replacement for her role!
 In 1996, Mr John Enefer completed his fifty sixth playing year for the club, a record unlikely to be broken.

-In the 1970s the club became a member of the Mid Essex Cricket League with notable success, winning the Premier League title in 1986, and now has 3 teams competing in the league regularly.
+In the 1970s the club became a member of the Mid Essex Cricket League with notable success, winning the Premier League title in 1986, and has had teams competing in the league every year.
 In 2005, the club entered an additional league team in the North Essex League.

 During the 1990s, the club was instrumental in obtaining lottery funding to refurbish and modernise the pavilion and a junior section was established by the then Chairman, John Woodrow.
 This has proven to be a great success and has helped to position the club well for the twenty first century.